 Canada has a long history of public broadcasting.
 The Canadian Broadcasting Corporation (CBC) was set up in the 1930s in response to the growing influence of American radio.

-Broadcasting in French and English, the CBC runs four radio networks featuring speech-based and cultural programmes.
-It operates two national TV channels, TV and radio services for indigenous peoples in the north and the international broadcaster Radio Canada International.
+Broadcasting in French and English, the CBC runs five radio networks featuring speech-based and cultural programmes.
+It operates two national TV channels and TV and radio services for indigenous people in the north.